subhamviky/subhamviky/README.md

 ## ⚙️ How I Work — Architectural Orchestration, Not Deep Execution

 I specialize in systemic thinking and shift-left design: auditing current and target-state setups to surface bottlenecks, optimization potential, and common functionality, then codifying the result as abstract patterns — the paved path a team builds on.

 That spans both HLD and LLD.
-At the HLD layer that means system topology, NFRs, and governance guardrails.
-At the LLD layer it means class contracts, method signatures, modularization strategy, encapsulation (public/private/protected boundaries), and single entry points — the abstraction, not the algorithm inside it.
-Deep low-level execution — tuning a retrieval pipeline, selecting a model, provisioning infrastructure — is where I hand off to domain specialists who implement inside the contracts I've designed.
+At the HLD layer, that means system topology, NFRs, and governance guardrails.
+At the LLD layer, it means class contracts, method signatures, modularization strategy, strict encapsulation boundaries (public/protected/private), and single entry points — establishing the architectural framework before implementation begins.

+Deep vertical execution — tuning retrieval pipelines, model selection, or infrastructure provisioning — is where I collaborate with domain experts and AI tools to implement inside the contracts I've designed.
+While collaborating closely for domain-specific implementation, I retain 100% technical ownership and responsibility for the final system state: personally authoring core base abstractions (`e2a_base.py`), conducting rigorous code reviews, and verifying runtime behaviour (`multimodal_orchestrator.py`) against production state engines.

-The reference runtimes below follow the same model with AI in the specialist seat: I design the HLD/LLD, AI works out low-level implementation cases, I review and iterate — the collaboration pattern this framework is built to run with a human specialist at team scale.
+The reference runtimes below showcase this exact workflow: I design the HLD/LLD contracts, AI/domain specialists accelerate execution inside those boundaries, and I review, validate, and iterate — demonstrating how this framework stack scales across engineering teams with total architectural governance.

 ## 🧩 One Framework, Three Use Cases